Project 18: CCHS staff have big plans for tiny house - Charles City Press

 For next year’s big idea, staff at the Charles City High School are thinking small.

-The idea started in a conversation between faculty members, and grew bigger as staff members toured the California school High Tech High during a school facilities visit by the Charles City district.
+The idea started in a conversation between faculty members, and grew bigger as staff members toured the California school High Tech High during a school facilities visit.

 “When you go to these places, you start to brainstorm ideas and you want to bring back anything that you can to your current district, and be innovative with it,” Charles City High School Principal Josh Johnson said.
 “This Project 18 is the burgeoning idea of what we saw there and how we can get it back to some scale to Charles City.”